 A corporation is a business entity recognized independently from the people who own, control and manage it.
 A corporation has nearly all the same rights as an individual; they’re given the right to exist by each state’s respective charter.

-In forming a corporation, shareholders exchange money, property, and other resources for the corporation’s capitol stock.
+In forming a corporation, shareholders exchange money, property, and other resources for the corporation’s capital stock.
 After incorporation, stock is issued to the company’s shareholders in exchange for money or other assets.
 A board of directors oversees the corporation and it’s various business dealings.

 Corporations take deductions similar to a sole proprietorship to figure its taxable income.
 However, corporations enjoy state specific deductions, as well as special right, privileges, legal powers, and liabilities.